After a long wait, House of the Dragon hype is really hotting up!

 Olivia Cooke (Bates Motel, The Sound of Metal) stars as Alicent Hightower.
-She’s the daughter of Otto Hightower, the Hand of the King, and the babeliest babe in all of the Seven Kingdoms.
-She was raised in the Red Keep (the castle on Aegon's Hill in King's Landing), close to the king and his innermost circle; she possesses both a courtly grace and a keen political acumen.
+She’s the daughter of Otto Hightower, the Hand of the King, and was raised in the Red Keep (the castle on Aegon's Hill in King's Landing), close to the king and his innermost circle.
+Alicent possesses she possesses both a courtly grace and a keen political acumen.

 Relative newcomer Emma D’Arcy is Princess Rhaenyra Targaryen, the king’s first-born child.
 She is of pure Valyrian blood, and she is a dragonrider.
-Rhaenyra has everything a royal family could want in an heir, except she’s not a man--and we know how that goes with royal families of both fiction and reality…
+Rhaenyra is almost everything a royal family could want in an heir... except she's not a man.

 Likely the biggest fan favorite is the Doctor himself, Matt Smith (Doctor Who, The Crown) who will play Prince Daemon Targaryen, the younger brother of King Viserys and heir to the throne.
-Daemon is a dragonrider with true blood of the dragon, but as King Jaehaerys once said, “madness and greatness are two sides of the same coin.
+Daemon is a dragonrider with the true blood of the dragon, but as King Jaehaerys once said, “madness and greatness are two sides of the same coin.
 Every time a new Targaryen is born, he said, the gods toss the coin in the air and the world holds its breath to see how it will land.”
-I can already smell the conflict.

 Steve Toussaint (Prince of Persia: Sands of Time, Judge Dredd, and Shooting Dogs) joins as Lord Corlys Velaryon aka “The Sea Snake.”
 The lord of House Velaryon, a Valyrian bloodline.
 “The Sea Snake,” is the most famed nautical adventurer in the history of Westeros.
 He built his house into a powerful seat that is even richer than the Lannisters.

-Princess Rhaenys Velaryon will be played by Eve Best (Nurse Jackie, The Honourable Woman), a dragonrider and wife to Lord Corlys Velaryon, "The Queen Who Never Was" was passed over as heir to the throne at the Great Council because the realm favored her cousin, Viserys, you know, because of that whole “he’s a man” thing.
+Princess Rhaenys Velaryon will be played by Eve Best (Nurse Jackie, The Honourable Woman) Rhaenys is a dragonrider and wife to Lord Corlys Velaryon, and was known as "The Queen Who Never Was" after she was passed over as heir to the throne at the Great Council as they favoured her cousin, Viserys.

-Rhys Ifans (Notting Hill, Berlin Station) stars as Otto Hightower, the Hand of the King, who loyally and faithfully serves both his king and his realm.
+Rhys Ifans (Notting Hill, Berlin Station) stars as Otto Hightower, the Hand of the King, a loyal steward to both the king and his realm.
 As the Hand sees it, the greatest threat to the realm is the king's brother, Daemon, and his position as heir to the throne.
-If there’s a Rhys Ifans/Matt Smith showdown, we may never recover.

 Fans of Alex Garland’s Ex Machina and Annihilation will be thrilled to know Sonoya Mizuno has been cast as Mysaria.
-Her character came to Westeros with nothing, sold more times than she can recall, and could have wilted...but instead she rose to become the most trusted — and most unlikely — ally of Prince Daemon Targaryen, the heir to the throne.
-We love a woman with the power of secrets!
+Her character came to Westeros with nothing, sold more times than she can recall.
+Instead of wilting, but instead, she rose to become the most trusted — and most unlikely — ally of Prince Daemon Targaryen, the heir to the throne.

 Get the latest updates, reviews and unmissable series to watch and more!